mprzewlocki98/second-year-major-project/README.md

 To execute both tests, launch Unity > Window > Test Runner.
 Toggle between the Edit Mode and Play Mode tabs to run the tests.

-## Closed branches

-You can retrieve and recreate a closed branch with the following command: git checkout -b new_branch_name archive/<branchname>